3point14thon/meetup_rsvp_predictor/README.md

 ### Data

-All the data I used in the project was gathered through meetups' API. (link API here)
+All the data I used in the project was gathered through [meetups' API](https://www.meetup.com/meetup_api/docs/)

 The data that is currently in use in this project is half the events within 100 miles of Seattle from August 8th 2015 to August 8th 2018 (about 155k events) but I hope to expand this to national data for the same time frame.